The Tokinosumika Resort aka Gotemba Kogen in Gotemba, Shizuoka

 The initial highlight for me when we stumbled across this resort was the hotsprings.
 On that first visit to the Gotemba Kogen Hotel in 2009 (update 2014 now divided into two hotels; Gotemba Kogen Bu Hotel and Hotel Brush Up) we visited the hot springs in the hotel.
 These particular hot springs are only available to guests staying at the hotel, but there are other hot springs in the resort which are open to the general public.
 The hot springs in the Gotemba Kogen Hotel are okay (they may have improved when the hotel split into 2), but not as nice as the springs in the neighbouring hotel Hotel Tokinosumika.
 The springs in this hotel are larger and are toddler friendly.
 They have a number of relaxation services, such as massage and body care, that you can pay for as well as free relaxation rooms with TVs and reclining chairs.
 There are other spas on the resort which we hope to try out on our next visit!

 The list of activities available a the Tokinosumika resort is impressive.
 On our first visit we enjoyed a travelling exhibition that was been shown at the Sakura Temple.
 We walked through the nature trails enjoying the number of water features in the resort.
-We visited the Giant Bell, observed some tennis games and soccer matches, relaxed in the Wood and Tree Museum and stopped in to watch potters at work.
+We visited the Bell of Love (Japan’s 2nd biggest bell), observed some tennis games and soccer matches, relaxed in the Wood and Tree Museum and stopped in to watch potters at work.
 With the kids, as they were only toddlers, they were just happy to play outdoors and go for walks.
 There are playgrounds and a playroom available for guests of the resort.
 There are also a number of sports facilities available such as tennis, basketball and badminton courts.
 They also have fishing, a mountain trampoline, some shops and in the summer you can use the outdoor pool.
 You can rent segways or bikes.
 You can pay to try your hand at pottery or pitch and putt or even ice skating.
 They even have a doctor and clinic on the premises during certain times.
 I’ve tried to summarise their facilities below.

 Facilities and Sightseeing